tvs1998/SPIDER-ALGOS-INDUCTIONS-TEAM-2/README.md

 5)print the final array

 6)to sort co-ordinates(giving first preference to x co ordinate and next preference to y co ordinate)give input as x.y(float)so,automatically while sorting x will be given first preference if x is same then we will check y(decimal) value to sort.

+randomised quicksort.c

+1)same as of quickort.c

+2)randomise the array using rand()function.